Zahoor-ishfaq/stock-etl-pipeline/README.md

 ## 📊 Project Overview

-This project demonstrates a production-ready data engineering pipeline that:
+This project demonstrates a production-ready data pipeline that:
 - Extracts stock data from Alpha Vantage API
 - Transforms and cleans data using pandas
 - Loads data into PostgreSQL database